nandi95/vue-toastify/README.md

 ```
 This will remove the notification if the id is given otherwise it will remove all of the notifications.
 The function returns the ids of the currently visible notifications.
 ***
-To pass a notification from the server, assign your notification to `window.notification`.
+To pass a notification from the server, assign your notification to `window.notification` before importing the other scripts.
 On mount this will gets displayed to the user.
 If this notification object has a property called `delay`, the notification display will be delayed by the given number of milliseconds.

 **Miscellaneous info**
 -